| Title: | Validation of Arguments and Objects in User-Defined Functions |

 Logical value.
 If |

-conducts a series of tests to check if x
+inspect_prob conducts a series of tests to check if x is a

 numeric vector of valid probability values.
-Namely, inspect_prob
+Namely, inspect_prob checks if:

-is NULL
+x is NULL or empty.

-is an atomic vector.
+x is an atomic vector.

-is numeric.
+x is numeric.

-has NA
+x has NA or NaN values.

-are in the [0, 1] interval.
+The values of x are in the [0, 1] interval.

-does not return any output.
+inspect_prob does not return any output.
 There are three possible

 outcomes: